deleayeni/Progressive-DevOps-Course/tutoring/05_Test4_CI_Pipeline/testing1.md

 - Use `t.Skip()` to gracefully skip tests if dependencies are unavailable
 - Consider running integration tests only on main branch or nightly builds

+**Testing Failure Scenarios:**

+- Test what happens when dependencies are unavailable
+- Verify error handling and graceful degradation
+- Confirm that retry logic works correctly
+- Ensure that partial failures don't cascade into system-wide outages

 **Challenges We Solved:**

 - **Problem:** Flutter `build/web/` directory not in git (build artifacts shouldn't be committed)